Improves sensory skills

 STOP: Touch in the middle of the back.

 The guide is responsible for avoiding running into another person.
-If this happens the pair that is responsible must sit for a few minutes.
+Change roles.

 PHONICS, VOCABULARY and IRREGULAR VERBS

-(Please refer to the Sample Lesson Plan for the exercises)
+(Please refer to the Sample Lesson for the exercises)

 Elate, Elevate, Elite, Elope, Elude - Karma, Kettle, Kitten, Kosher, Kumquat